IFL-CAMP/simple/README.md

 }
 ```

-A Subscriber listens to messages sent my a Publisher on the given **ip address** and **port**.
+A Subscriber listens to messages sent by a Publisher on the given **ip address** and **port**.
-Every message that arrives will be handles by the given callback function.
+Every message that arrives will be handled by the given callback function.
 That function could do anything, in this example it just prints out the content of the message.

 ```cpp
 void example_callback(const simple_msgs::Point& p)